Prediction of Driver's Stress Affection in Autonomous Driving Simulations

 Valerio De Caro

-My research interests include Federated Learning, Continual Learning and Randomized Neural Systems.
+My research interests include Federated Learning, Continual Learning and Reservoir Computing Systems.